dtduval/dtduval.github.io/Daily-notes.md

 - Case: Walmart’s African Expansion
 - Questions:
     - What is Walmart's general strategy/approach?
-    - Conduct a CAGE analysis using this tool between South Africa and the United States.
+    - Conduct a (CAGE analysis)(https://saylordotorg.github.io/text_international-business/s12-04-cage-analysis.html) between South Africa and the United States.
 What conclusions can you draw?
     - Conduct an OLI analysis (ownership, location, internalisation).
 What conclusions can you draw?
     - Conduct a Five Contexts Framework analysis by considering: political/social systems, openness, product markets, labour markets and capital markets.
 What would you conclude?